cyrichardson/docs-common/api-guide-template/api-reference/methods/http-request-template.rst

 Response example
 ~~~~~~~~~~~~~~~~

 ..
-This section contains the code example with an introductory sentence,
+Provide a code example with an introductory sentence,
    such as "The following example shows the JSON response for the request."
    Specify the type of response, if applicable (such as JSON, HTTP, or cURL).
    In the example, include the HTTP request header and show the body (if there
    is a body).
-For example:

 The following example shows [describe what the example shows].